mingusone/FerengAI/readme.md

 Create Jupyter notebook or python code that can:

-1) Grab the scraped data from SQLite and put it into a dataframe.
+1) Grab the scraped data from MongoDB and put it into a dataframe.

 2) Create a function in python that can take a data frame of unknown columns and process all the columns.
 The first column which will be the date, all other columns should already be in numerical/float format.

 3) Scale the data by taking the min and max of data 365 days before the row being processed.

-4) Saved the scaled data into the SQLite database.
+4) Saved the scaled data into the MongoDB database.